rgrams/lovercam/Readme.md

 # Lovercam

 A camera library for Löve.
-(A work in progress)
+Pretty complete, but not thoroughly battle-tested.

 ## Feature List
 * Window resize handling - with four scale modes: